Pat Priest (actress)

 Patricia Ann Priest (born August 15, 1936) is an American actress known for being the second person to portray Marilyn Munster on the television show The Munsters (1964–1966) after the original actress, Beverley Owen, left after 13 episodes.

 Early life

 Priest was born and raised in Bountiful, Utah.
 Her father was Roy Priest and her mother, Ivy Baker Priest, was the United States Treasurer from January 28, 1953, to January 29, 1961, having been appointed to the role by President Dwight Eisenhower.
 American paper currency printed during Ivy Baker Priest's tenure bore her signature.
 Priest resided in Washington, D.C., with her mother.
 She graduated in 1954 from Washington-Lee High School in Arlington, Virginia.
 She is also a graduate of Marjorie Webster Junior College.

 As a benefit of the influence of her mother, Priest served as a page girl at the 1952 Republican National Convention.

-She was crowned as the first International Azalea Festival Queen in Norfolk, Virginia, in 1954.
+Priest was crowned as the first International Azalea Festival Queen in Norfolk, Virginia, in 1954.